Keelth/Keelth/README.md

 - 🌱 I’m currently learning **Unity 3D (C#)**

-- 👯 I’m looking to collaborate on **Game Developemnt for Learinng purposes.**
+- 👯 I’m looking to collaborate on **Game Developemnt for Learning purposes.**

 - 🤝 I’m looking for help with **Game Development.**